 A. Attitude

 The attitude for you to learn is to serve the other leaders of your church with disregard to yourself.
 Not asking, “Do I have to travel a little bit too far?”
-I am reminded of one student who had to go such a long way in his province, for his lesson, that he had to stay overnight.
-Three years later he had helped to set up the CBLT Center in his province.
+I am reminded of one student who had to go such a long way in his province for his lesson that he had to stay overnight.
+Three years later he had helped to set up the New Life Discipleship ministry in his province.
 He received the laying on of hands, and received a church with 350 members.
 Within one year he started another new church with 150 members.
 He started yet another church the same year with five members.
 He said, “This fall, Mr. Bible, if God gives me his grace, I will start two more new churches.”
 That man has the attitude to serve people.
 Day and night he is going, going, going to help people.